-Those attending opening night will be treated to a post-show reception with the cast and crew with food provided by Joe’s Homemade Cafe, Bakery & Catering.
+Opening night’s performance will be immediately followed by a post-show reception with delicious food provided by Joe’s Homemade Cafe, Bakery & Catering.

 Tickets: $20 general admission; $15 seniors/students/military